-I looked at the DB9 and Vantage cars and it was pretty clear the Vantage had less nose overhang so I test drove one and took it to my driveway and it looked doable if I enter at a 45 degree angle .
+I had pretty much settled on an Aston Martin but my driveway is really steep.
+I looked at the DB9 and Vantage cars and it was pretty clear the Vantage had less nose overhang so I test drove one and took it to my driveway and it looked doable if I enter at a 45 degree angle.
 So, that’s good news.
 After a few months of looking, bought a Vantage and discovered my initial assessment was flawed.
 Here’s Why.

 I looked at: